linusmossberg/monte-carlo-ray-tracer/README.md

 ## Usage

-The basic usage is very simple.
-Just run the program in the directory that contains the *scene* directory, i.e. the root folder of this repository.
+The basic usage is simple.
+Just run the program in the directory that contains the *scenes* directory, i.e. the root folder of this repository.
 The program will then automatically parse all scene files and create several scene options for you to choose from in the terminal.
-A walkthrough of a typical run with terminal outputs is available in the [Usage Walkthrough section](#usage-walkthrough).
+A walkthrough of a typical run with terminal outputs is available in the [usage walkthrough](#usage-walkthrough) section.

-For more advanced use, see [Scene Format](#scene-format).
+For more advanced use, see [scene format](#scene-format).

 ## Scene Format